US Open Updates: Andreescu and Shapovalov in action on Thursday night

 Day 5 — Friday September 3

+Auger-Aliassime was the aggressor throughout the match, hitting 76 winners and 27 aces while establishing an early two-set lead.
+However, his 74 unforced errors allowed the Spaniard to stay in the match as the two men went to a fifth and final set.
+The Montreal, Quebec native went up 4-1 in the fifth set and managed to hold on for the win.

+He will take on American Frances Tiafoe in the fourth round on Sunday with hopes of reaching his second career quarterfinal at a major.

-Vasek Pospisil kicked off Day 5 in men’s doubles action, teaming up with Frederik Nielsen of Denmark against Andre Goransson of Sweden and Marcos Giron of the United States.
+In men’s doubles action Vasek Pospisil teamed up with Frederik Nielsen of Denmark against Andre Goransson of Sweden and Marcos Giron of the United States.
 Pospisil and Nielsen prevailed in their first match of the tournament, winning 6-3, 7-6(3).

-The duo will take on Kevin Krawietz of Germany and Horia Tecău of Romania in the second round on Saturday.
+The duo will play Kevin Krawietz of Germany and Horia Tecău of Romania in the second round on Saturday.

-Still to come on Friday evening, Félix Auger-Aliassime will face No. 18 Roberto Bautista Agut of Spain in men’s singles.
-Meanwhile on the women’s side, Leylah Fernandez plays against No. 3 seed and reigning US Open champion Naomi Osaka of Japan.

 Day 4 — Thursday September 2